Ah, lead generation. Whether you’re the owner of an experienced insurance agency or a newbie agent, the words alone can

-[ Recommended: Social Media Marketing for Insurance Agents ]
+[ Recommended: Social Media Strategy for Insurance Agents ]

 3. Video Marketing

 Video Marketing is probably one of the most underused lead generation methods.
 It's fairly simple to record a video and post it to a YouTube channel these days, and your videos don’t need to be complicated.
 They can be short updates of important information, or a series of simple educational sessions.

 Record yourself discussing a blog or article topic explaining enrollment periods, for example, and share it as a video.
 Most people appreciate a short, to the point video with relevant information.
 You don’t need production or graphics.
 Simply provide relevant information that someone can listen to rather than read.

 4. Blogging, Writing Articles